 How to Set a Gift Giving Budget for Your Family

 If the money isn’t there, now’s the time to come up with a plan for what to do.
-Will you earn more money or just buy less gifts?
+Will you earn more money or buy fewer gifts?
 Once you have a general idea of how much money you have to spare, you can use that as your gift giving budget goal.
 Now you’re ready to set a gifting budget!

 1. Make a list of your annual gift recipients

 Who does your family shop for over the course of a year?
-Make sure to list individual family members (mom, dad, kids, grandparents, etc) and then general categories like teachers’ gifts, birthday parties, work-related, and so on.
+Make sure to list individual family members (mom, dad, kids, grandparents, etc.) and then general categories like teachers’ gifts, birthday parties, work-related, and so on.